Thursday, November 15, 2007

 Note: These effects take advantage of the effects architecture of Windows Movie Maker 6.0 and therefore will not work in XP.

-There are two installers depending on whether you are running WMM 6.0 on a 32-bit or 64-bit version of Windows.
+There are two installers depending on whether you are running WMM 6.0 on a 64-bit or 32-bit version of Windows.
 The installer will put the necessary files into, C:\Program Files\Movie Maker\Shared.

 Windows Movie Maker 6.0: